Counterfactual history

 Counterfactual history (also virtual history) is a form of historiography that attempts to answer the What if? questions that arise from counterfactual conditions.
-As a method of intellectual enquiry, counterfactual history explores history and historical incidents by extrapolating a timeline in which key historical events either did not occur or had an outcome different from the actual historical outcome.
 Counterfactual history seeks by "conjecturing on what did not happen, or what might have happened, in order to understand what did happen."
 It has produced a literary genre which is variously called alternate history, speculative history, allohistory, and hypothetical history.